jozuenoon/message_bus/README.md

 - inject versions to binary releases with build time variables,
 - helm chart may provide init containers to check if given backend is alive,
 - implement other service methods of collector and query,
-- design ETCD storage and workers for processing rolling window travel time information from current data,
+- design ETCD storage and workers for processing rolling window travel time information,
-- integration tests for ETCD interface - [reference](https://docs.drone.io/user-guide/pipeline/services/),
 - e2e tests,